Richlands, Queensland: Education

 There are no schools in Richlands.
-The nearest primary schools are Richlands East State School and Inala State School both in Inala to the east, Darra State School in Darra to the north, and Carole Park State School in Wacol to the west.
-The nearest secondary schools are Glenala State High School in Durack to the east and Forest Lake State High School in Forest Lake to the south.
+The nearest government primary schools are Richlands East State School and Inala State School both in Inala to the east, Darra State School in Darra to the north, and Carole Park State School in Wacol to the west.
+The nearest government secondary schools are Glenala State High School in Durack to the east and Forest Lake State High School in Forest Lake to the south.

 Amenities

 Richlands Plaza shopping and business centre at 511 Archerfield Road (27.5962°S 152.9587°E) offers a major supermarket, adjacent shops, services, cafes and a gym.

 The suburb is home to Queensland Lions Football Club who play in the Brisbane Premier League.

 CJ Greenfield Park includes football and soccer fields, cricket grounds, basketball courts, walking trails, and a children's playground.
 Other sporting facilities in Richlands include Pony Club, West Brisbane Tennis Centre, and Ten Pin Bowling.

 Services and organisations located in Richlands include the Magistrates Court, Queensland State Emergency Service, and Richlands Community Centre.
 Shopping precincts include Richlands Plaza and Progress Corner.